 If your reference check returns a “needs a guarantor” result, you may want to contact your rent guarantee insurance provider to check their policy on guarantors (check out this article for more information about tenant referencing and guarantors: Tenant Referencing and Guarantors | TheHouseShop Blog).
 Some insurance providers are happy to accept tenants using a guarantor, but they may have slightly different requirements or levels of cover in the policy, so it’s always a good idea to check.

 You will normally find that the guarantor put forward by the tenant will be required to undergo a separate referencing check to ensure that they can afford to cover the rent in the event that the tenant doesn’t pay.
-Bear in mind that if you are covering the costs of the reference checks, you will be asked to pay for this additional reference.
+Bear in mind that you will have to cover the cost for this additional reference.